FridljDa/personal-website/content/publication/preprint/index.md

 ---
-title: "Sociodemographic and geographic variation in mortality attributable to air pollution in the United States"
+title: "Disparities in air pollution attributable mortality in the US population by race/ethnicity and sociodemographic factors"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here